scrapy/scrapy/docs/intro/tutorial.rst

 Our first Spider
 ================

-Spiders are user written classes to scrape information from a domain (or group of domains).
+Spiders are user-written classes used to scrape information from a domain (or group of domains).

 They define an initial list of URLs to download, how to follow links, and how